Backfeed/magazine.backfeed.cc/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==

+= 2.3.5 =
+Fixed issue regarding password update not working in certain cases Changed label for when login with username is selected Fixed a issue regarding the password field and Admin Email customizer Fixed small css issue regarding checkboxes labels Fixed a problem with Userlisting templates not saving correctly

 = 2.3.4 =
 We now load the plugin translation from the current theme in the folder local_pb_lang if it exists otherwise normally from the plugin dir